yeikiu/ts-crypto-cli/README.md

 ### Inject your keys/secrets to enable private methods

-> This method is more secure as you don´t persist the KEYS on the file
+> This method is more secure as you won´t persist the KEYS to a file

 #### Powershell (windows)